Reading time: | 15 min |

 .

-For Ubuntu run:
+For Ubuntu, run:

-sudo apt install python-is-python3 python3-pip -y
+sudo apt install python-is-python3 python3-pip python3-venv -y

-For Amazon Linux run:
+For Amazon Linux, run:

 sudo dnf install python-pip -y